tedk13/pui-website/content/docs/concepts/errors.md

 ---
 title: Errors
 date: 2018-07-20T12:59:15-04:00
+weight: 3
 ---

-Throughout the Platform, we leverage a concept of `positive`, `negative`, and `neutral` for success, errors, and no change, or neutral states.
+We leverage a concept of `positive`, `negative`, and `neutral` for success, errors, and no change or neutral states.
 These classes affect Pills and Text only.

-## Errors Text
+## Text

 <p class="text-positive">Positive</p>
 <p class="text-negative">Negative</p>